PBaffoe88/Portfolio/README.md

 # 🏠 The Childcare Constraint
 ## Estimating the Causal Effect of Childcare Access on Labor Supply in Central Minnesota

-**Status:** Working Paper
+**Status:**  Working Paper (preparing for journal submission)

-**Research Area**

-- Labor Economics
-- Applied Microeconomics
-- Public Policy
-- Causal Inference
+**Research Area**: Labor Economics • Applied Microeconomics • Public Policy • Causal Inference

 ---

 ## Research Question
 How does access to licensed childcare influence labor-force participation, employment, and full-time employment among parents with young children in Central Minnesota?

 ---

 ## Motivation

-Childcare affordability and availability remain among the largest barriers preventing parents from fully participating in the labor market.
+- Childcare affordability and availability remain among the largest barriers preventing parents from fully participating in the labor market.

-Despite significant public investment, relatively little evidence exists measuring the local labor-market effects of childcare access using multiple causal inference methods.
+- Despite significant public investment, relatively little evidence exists measuring the local labor-market effects of childcare access using multiple causal       inference methods.

-This study seeks to quantify those effects using public administrative and survey datasets.
+- This study seeks to quantify those effects using public administrative and survey datasets.

 ---

 ## Contribution
 This research
 - Integrates multiple public datasets into a unified analytical framework.
 - Estimates the relationship between childcare supply and labor-market outcomes.
 - Applies multiple econometric approaches to improve credibility.